El inventario de estorbos públicos de Puerto RicoThe public nuisance property inventory of Puerto Rico

 Expresa intención de adquirir

 La ley te da el derecho de notificar al municipio tu intención de adquirir cualquier propiedad declarada estorbo público.
 Como no existe un formulario oficial, estorbos.com te genera la carta con un sello de tiempo verificable y te guía para entregarla en la alcaldía.
-Si tu acceso al mercado tradicional es limitado, la ley te da prioridad durante el primer año después de la declaración.
+Y si tu acceso al mercado tradicional es limitado, el procedimiento sumario del Art.
+4.012A te da prioridad durante el primer año después de la declaración en propiedades que puedan rehabilitarse como residencia.

 Express intent to acquire

 The law gives you the right to notify the municipality of your intent to acquire any property declared a public nuisance.
 Since there's no official form, estorbos.com generates the letter with a verifiable timestamp and guides you to deliver it at city hall.
-If your access to the traditional market is limited, the law gives you priority during the first year after declaration.
+And if your access to the traditional market is limited, the Art.
+4.012A summary procedure gives you priority during the first year after declaration on properties that can be rehabilitated as residences.

 Más informaciónLearn more